-In this section, we use the COVID-19-induced remote work shock to study the impact of a transition to more work-from-home on business and non-tradable service workers.
+In this section, we use the COVID-19-induced remote work shock to study the impact of a transition to more work on business and non-tradable service workers.

-4.1.
-Research design
+III.1 Research Design

 We document the impact of the pandemic-induced rise of remote work in two steps.
 First, we show that business service workers are much more likely to leave their original location of residence.
-Second, we show that consumer service workers dependent on these business service workers are hurt economically by the change in their location choices.
+Second, we show that consumer service workers dependent on these business service workers are hurt in economic terms by the change in their location choices.
 Our approach is designed to overcome two challenges.

 A first challenge is that none of our outcome data (migration flows and measures of consumer service spending) contain any individual characteristics.
-As a result, we use neighborhood-level variation in the share of local residents employed in the business service industries at the beginning of the pandemic for our analysis.
-We show that neighborhoods with a larger share of residents employed in business service industries saw greater outflows and a greater decline in demand for consumer services.
+As a result, we use cross-neighborhood variation in the share of local residents employed in the business service industries at the beginning of the pandemic for our analysis.
+We show that neighborhoods with a larger share of business service residents saw greater outflows and a greater decline in demand for consumer services.

-A second challenge is that urban density itself played a significant role in the propagation of the COVID-19 pandemic: larger cities were hit earliest and hardest (see Carozzi et al., 2020; Coven et al., 2020).
+A second challenge is that urban density itself played a significant role in the propagation of the COVID-19 pandemic: larger cities were hit earliest and hardest (see Carozzi, Provenzano, and Roth, 2020; Coven et al., 2020).
 In response, many of these cities imposed lock-downs that forced workers to work remotely and consumer service establishments to close.
 Since population density and SSS employment shares are highly correlated in the cross-section of cities, such policies create a correlation between SSS employment shares, the rise of remote work, and declines in consumer service demand across cities.
 To overcome this challenge, we define all outcome variables at the ZIP code or county level and control for city-level policies and disease dynamics using month-city fixed effects.

 We standardize all outcome variables by their standard deviation in that month.
-We can thus interpret the coefficient of "SSS employment share among local residents" in a given regression as "the increase in the number of standard deviations of the outcome variable for a 1 percentage point increase in the local SSS employment share among residents."
+We can thus interpret the coefficient on "SSS employment share among local residents" in a given regressions as "the increase in the number of standard deviations of the outcome variable for a 1 percentage point increase in the local SSS employment share among residents."